Gaara95/website/README.md

 ## Post structure:

-* Each section in a post should be its own separate post, except where that would be unnecessary, this makes navigation easier and pages load faster.
+* Each topic of a course should be its own separate post, except where that would be unnecessary, this makes navigation easier and pages load faster.

 * The first post of a series of posts should be tagged `featured` so it comes up